 - BFA students choose one specialization to master.
 B.A. students choose from multiple specialization areas

 - BFA students must complete a BFA Exhibit/Seminar course

-The BFA Art – Studio Track requires that students pass the Studio Art Portfolio Review.
+- All students must successfully pass the Studio Art Portfolio Review.

 - Students must complete one upper level course in their specialization before submitting the Studio Art BFA Application and Mentor Agreement.